 The BMO logo speaks of monumentality, solidity, and reliability.
 The sign is as if imprinted on a granite slab.
-It will not be moved by any cataclysms.
-And in the center of the emblem, a warm heart “beats,” and the incessant processes of increasing money are seething.
+Any cataclysms will not move it.
+In the center of the emblem, a warm heart “beats,” and the ongoing processes of increasing money are seething.

 Meaning and History

 BMO has become famous for its high-profile advertising campaigns and unconventional approach to branding.
-He often changed slogans to fit the spirit of the times.
-He also had his mascot: a lion named Hubert.
+It often changed slogans to fit the spirit of the times.
+It also had its mascot: a lion named Hubert.
 The unusual symbol appeared in 1911 but only made a splash in the late 1950s when the Leo Burnett Company’s designers created an original cartoon character based on it.

 The bank also has an official coat of arms with a shield, a beaver, two Indians, and a ribbon with the inscription “CONCORDIA SALUS.”
 In the original version, the indigenous people were sitting with their elbows on a shield.
-However, the leaders demanded to “do everything right” because, according to heraldry’s rules, the supporting figures must stand.
+However, the leaders demanded that “do everything right” because the supporting figures must follow the rules of heraldry.

 The BMO name on the current logo was once the ticker of a financial institution on the New York and Toronto stock exchanges.
 Major shareholders are used to calling the bank “bee-mo,” so no one ever doubted that the merger should bear the name BMO Financial Group.
 Although the employees themselves sometimes abbreviated the phrase “Bank of Montreal” to “B of M.” This became especially noticeable when the post-war emblem appeared with the words “MY BANK TO A MILLION CANADIANS” (above) and “B of M” (below) on a black and white shield.